creativecreatorormaybenot/clock/README.md

 ## TODO

-  + Create weather dial and temperature dials.
+  + Create weather and temperature dials.

   + Get fully familiar with the mock data and design hierarchy to work with the clock data.